muhammadamir072/Ali-Konain/README.md

-# Hi there! 👋 I'm Ali Koniain
+# Hi there! 👋 I'm Syed Ali Koniain

 ## 👨‍💻 About Me
 I'm a passionate WooCommerce plugin developer from Pakistan 🇵🇰, dedicated to enhancing e-commerce experiences through innovative solutions.
 With extensive knowledge in WordPress and WooCommerce, I specialize in developing custom plugins that optimize functionality and performance.

 - 🌱 I’m currently working on Custom WordPress Woocommerce Plugins.
-- 💼 My recent projects include creating lean dash template design and Woocommerce scheduled order.
+- 💼 My recent projects include creating learndash template design and Woocommerce scheduled order.
 - 💬 Ask me about WordPress, WooCommerce, or plugin development.
 - 📫 How to reach me: boostwooshop@gmail.com